mlava/definitions/README.md

 If you sometimes need to check the meaning of a word in your graph, this extension will allow you to do it.

+**NEW:**
+- compatible with Roam Research Command Palette and Hotkeys

-Simply select a word by double-clicking or shift-dragging over it.
-Then, use the keyboard shortcut ALT-SHIFT-d or OPT-SHIFT-d on MacOS.
+First, set a Hotkey using the Roam Research Settings menu.
+Then, simply select a word by double-clicking or shift-dragging over it.
+Then, use your Hotkey to retrieve the definitions.

 ![definitions](https://user-images.githubusercontent.com/6857790/209282317-890554a7-a8f7-460e-99d0-085c14cbe9e0.gif)